What does ecommerce mean? E commerce Definition

-As well as the above reasons, another common reason is that the business owner doesn’t put the needs of the user before business idea.
+In addition to all the above reasons, more often than not, the business owner doesn’t put the needs of the user before their business idea.

 User Experience is vital for Ecommerce

-Good user experience is one of the key features of any successful ecommerce store and without taking care of this one aspect, you're in an uphill battle to drive sales.
+Providing an excellent user experience is a critical feature of any successful ecommerce store.
+Without taking care of this one aspect, you'll face an uphill battle when it comes to driving sales.

-So how do you provide great user experience?
-Primarily this comes down to your website design.
+So, how do you provide an excellent user experience?
+Primarily, this comes down to your website design.

-If you’re looking for inspiration, then check out this post on great ecommerce website design The 50 Top Ecommerce Websites – 2018 Edition.
+If you’re looking for inspiration, check out this post on great ecommerce website designs The 50 Top Ecommerce Websites – 2018 Edition.

-These examples of good ecommerce website design should give you an idea of what elements you should be focusing on.
-They should also give you some pointers on how you can provide rich user experience through additional website features and good themes.
+These examples of good ecommerce website designs should give you an idea of what elements to focus on.
+They should also provide pointers on how to provide a rich user experience through additional website features and functional themes.

 What makes an e commerce store successful?

-What secret formula do you have to follow to increase your sales?
+What secret formula do you use to increas sales?

-We teamed up with Ecommerce Design and selected 60 examples of e commerce sites for their flawless design, great customer service and unique ideas.
+We teamed up with Ecommerce Design and selected 60 examples of e commerce sites for their flawless design, fabulous customer service, and unique ideas.
 The majority of these stores deliver an unforgettable experience to their visitors.

-Check out the post on the Top 60 Best Online Shops and Key Marketing Tactics to Learn from Each One.
+Check out our post on the Top 60 Best Online Shops and Key Marketing Tactics to Learn from Each One.

 Making a good first impression is vital – how many poorly designed websites did you revisit after landing on them the first time?

-Take this example from gatesnfences.com, would you visit this website again?
+Take this example from gatesnfences.com, would you revisit this website?
 I certainly wouldn’t.

-Take a look at our list above and learn from these examples.
-Even if it's just a logo concept or an idea for your own manifesto, apply these to your own store.
+Check out our list above and learn from these examples.
+Even if it's just a logo concept or an idea for your own manifesto, apply these to your store.

 Ecommerce Success Stories

-When Oliver Cookson used his £500 overdraft to establish Myprotein back in 2004 I bet he had no idea that 7 years later he would sell it to the Hut Group for £58 million.
+When Oliver Cookson used his £500 overdraft to establish Myprotein back in 2004, I bet he'd no idea that seven years later he would sell it to the Hut Group for £58 million.

 Armed with just his skills in web development and a love of all things fitness and web development, Cookson’s rise is meteoric.